 Call The Masters Law Firm Today

 While working in a coal mine may be an inherently dangerous job, this doesn’t mean that you don’t have rights and legal recourse in the event that you are involved in an accident.
 At The Masters Law Firm, our goal is to recover the largest settlement possible on your behalf and litigating your case if need be.
+We also handle coal mining accident cases in Huntington, as well as coal mining accident cases in Parkersburg.

 We have three decades of experience protecting the rights of coal miners in our state.
 If you think that you have a claim, please call our office directly at 304-342-3106 or toll free at 1-800-342-3106.
 We can also meet with you in person, or you can send us a confidential message about your case using the intake form on our website.